It is a chemical produced in the brain that causes the kidneys to release less water, decreasing the amount of urine paid.

 The antidiuretic hormone test measures the amount of this hormone in the blood.
-This test is often combined with other tests to find out what is causing too much or too little of this hormone to be present in the blood.
+This test is often combined with other tests to determine what is causing too much or too little of this hormone to be present in the blood.

 Purpose of ADH level tests

 The normal range for ADH is 1-5 picograms per milliliter (pg / mL).
-ADH levels that are too low or too high can be caused by a number of different problems .
+Several different problems can cause ADH levels that are too low or too high.

 How the blood sample is taken